Realm of New Zealand: Cook Islands and Niue

-Associated states in relation to New Zealand:
+Locations of New Zealand and associated states:

-Both the Cook Islands and Niue are self-governing states in free association with New Zealand.
-The details of their free association arrangement are contained in several documents, such as their respective constitutions, the 1983 Exchange of Letters between the governments of New Zealand and the Cook Islands, and the 2001 Joint Centenary Declaration.
-As such, the New Zealand Parliament is not empowered to unilaterally pass legislation in respect of these states.
+The Cook Islands and Niue are both self-governing states in free association with New Zealand.
+The details of their free association arrangements are contained in several documents, such as their respective constitutions, the 1983 Exchange of Letters between the governments of New Zealand and the Cook Islands, and the 2001 Joint Centenary Declaration.
+The New Zealand Parliament is not empowered to unilaterally pass legislation in respect of these states.
 In foreign affairs and defence issues New Zealand acts on behalf of these countries, but only with their advice and consent.

-As the governor-general is resident in New Zealand, the Cook Islands Constitution provides for the distinct position of King's Representative.
-Appointed by the Cook Islands Government, this position is de jure not subordinate to the governor-general and acts as the local representative of the King in right of New Zealand.
-Since 2013, Sir Tom Marsters is the King's Representative to the Cook Islands.
+As the governor-general resides in New Zealand, the Cook Islands Constitution provides for the distinct position of King's Representative.
+Appointed by the Cook Islands Government, this position is de jure not subordinate to the governor-general and acts as the local representative of the King of New Zealand.
+The King's Representative to the Cook Islands has been Sir Tom Marsters since 2013.

-According to Niue's Constitution of 1974, the governor-general of New Zealand acts as the King's Representative, and exercises the "executive authority vested in the Crown".
+According to Niue's Constitution of 1974, the governor-general of New Zealand acts as the King's Representative there, and exercises the "executive authority vested in the Crown".

 In the Cook Islands and Niue, the New Zealand high commissioner is the diplomatic representative from New Zealand.
 Catherine Graham is the New Zealand High Commissioner to the Cook Islands, and Helen Tunnah is the New Zealand High Commissioner to Niue.

-Despite their close relationship to New Zealand, both the Cook Islands and Niue maintain some diplomatic relations in their own name.
+Regardless of their close relationship with New Zealand, the Cook Islands and Niue both maintain some diplomatic relations in their own names.
 Both countries maintain high commissions in New Zealand and have New Zealand high commissioners resident in their capitals.
 In Commonwealth practice, high commissioners represent their governments, rather than the head of state.